zyh001/WindowsSpyBlocker/README.md

 ## About

-**WindowsSpyBlocker** is a set of rules to block Windows spy / telemetry based on multiple tools to [capture traffic](../../wiki/Capture%20traffic) located in the `data` folder.
-A console application is also available in the [latest release page](https://github.com/crazy-max/WindowsSpyBlocker/releases/latest) to perform several extra operations.<br />
+**WindowsSpyBlocker** is a set of rules to block Windows spy / telemetry based on multiple tools to capture traffic located in the `data` folder.
+[An application is also available](https://github.com/crazy-max/WindowsSpyBlocker/releases/latest) to perform several extra operations.<br />
 It is open for everyone and if you want to contribute or need help, take a look at the [Wiki](../../wiki).

 ## How ?